ekarayel/sync-mht/README.md

 directories (assuming the actual difference of the directories is small).

-The communication happens through standard streams between parent and child processes, which can easily be routed through remote command execution tools, e.g.
+The communication happens through standard streams between parent and child processes, which can easily be routed through remote command execution tools.

+## Examples
+The following command

     sync-mht -s foo/ -d bar